Have leftover Easter Eggs? Use them up by making a grilled egg and cheese sandwich. It’s an easy and delicious recipe for breakfast or lunch!

 - PICS butter

-Stir the dry mustard, paprika, a pinch of black pepper and the shredded cheese together.
+Stir the ground mustard, salt, paprika, black pepper and onion powder together with the shredded cheese.

 Brought to You by: